sidsaha-ai/ai-learn/code/novels_generator/experiments/training/expt_6/details.md

 #### Layer Drop
 To bring in more regularization, probabilitistically drop some layers from the tranformer layers during training.
 Let's set this probability to `0.1`.

+#### Number of epochs
+Due to the introduction of cosine annealing, we can increase the number of epochs to 35.